-Our daughter was eleven-months-old on our first trip, and she’d weaned herself from breastfeeding at about nine months.
-It was on purpose that I booked our trip after she was done nursing – and I’m a little ashamed to admit it was because…
+Our daughter was 11-months-old on our first trip, and she’d weaned herself from breastfeeding at about nine months.
+It was on purpose that I booked our trip after she was done nursing.
+I’m a little ashamed to admit it was because…

 A) I kind of dreaded breastfeeding on vacation, and

 B) I was able to drop the rest of the baby weight.

 She was down to just two bottles a day by that point.
 However, I still was quite concerned about lugging all that formula down with us.
 Plus, the safety of the water (we were visiting Cuba) and how I would clean and sterilize the bottles and nipples.

 But I figured it out!
 And I’m happy to share these bottle feeding travel tips with you.
 Here’s everything you need to know about managing flying, mixing formula, and sterilizing when you’re on vacation.

 The fluid guidelines seem to be forever changing.
 But, the TSA deems formula and breastmilk to be “medically necessary liquid and gels.”
 They “are allowed in reasonable quantities exceeding 3.4 ounces (100ml).”
 It’s best to keep baby’s food and bottles together in a separate bag.
 Keep that bag handy so you can easily pass through security with it.